CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

 `Git <https://git-scm.com/>`_ is modern widely used *version control system* (VCS).
 A version control system tracks changes to source code.
-It can show what has changed, and who has made changes.
-Git is very powerful and has many features.
+It can show what has changed, and who has made changes and when they made them.
+Git is very powerful and can be challenging to learn.
 Elementary Git usage for getting started is summarised below.

+Git is generally used from the command line (terminal), but here are tools that provide graphical interfaces and some editors (e.g. VS Code) have built-in Git support.

 Creating or cloning a repository